Images of Alopecia, Female Pattern

 Because there is a genetic basis to female pattern baldness, different racial populations are affected at different rates.
 Almost half of men, and perhaps as many women who are postmenopausal, are affected by hair loss to some degree.
 Onset of hair loss seems most common at either 20–30 or 40–50 years of age.
-The incidence is highest in whites followed by Asians and blacks, and the lowest incidence of hair loss is in Native Americans.
+The incidence is highest in Caucasians followed by Asians and African Americans, and the lowest incidence of hair loss is in Native Americans.

 Signs and Symptoms